-It is also at the Annual General Meeting that the congregation is presented with the names of those who have agreed to serve on Council and the other Ministry Committees for the term.
-It is also their chance to ask questions about what has been done in the past year and what is planned for the next 12 months.
+It is also at this meeting that the congregation is presented with the names of those who have agreed to serve on Council and the other Ministry Committees.
+This meeting provides each member a chance to ask questions about activities of the past year and future plans.

-Start your “gently used” clothing bag today and watch our calendar for specific dates.!
+Start your “gently used” clothing bag today and watch our calendar for specific dates!

 Usually in October, this is one of the highlights of our church cycle.
 The community at large is invited to join our church family for a delicious turkey dinner followed by coffee and pie that is hard to beat.